xma711/notebook/statistics/README.md

 Sample space S: the set of all outcomes

-Event E: a subset of the sample sapce (An event E occurs if the outcome s belongs to E)
+Event E: a subset of the sample space (An event E occurs if the outcome s belongs to E)

 probability function P(E): the probability that event E happens